payloadcms/next-payload/README.md

 #### Setting up the plugin for dev:
 1. Clone this repo
 2. `cd` into the folder you cloned this repo into and run `yarn`
-3. In the same folder, run `./scripts/pack-next-payload.sh ../path/to/your/project` in your terminal
+3. In the same folder, run `./scripts/pack-next-payload.sh ../path/to/your/project` in your terminal (it will run [this script](https://github.com/payloadcms/next-payload/blob/main/scripts/pack-next-payload.sh)

 At this point your Next.js project will be using a locally built version of this plugin.
 You can make changes to the plugin and see them reflected in your project by re-running the command above.
 Note that this will change your `package.json` file to point to the local version of the plugin, so you'll need to revert that change before committing your code.